williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 This flow is very similar to the authorization code flow (jakub.todo Link to page) except that the `response_type` is `token` and/or `id_token` instead of `code`.

-Your browser (or web view) makes a request to your authorization server's `/authorize` endpoint.
+Your browser makes a request to your authorization server's `/authorize` endpoint.
 If you are using the default Okta authorization server, then your request URL would look something like this:

 ```
 https://dev-686102.oktapreview.com/oauth2/default/v1/authorize?client_id=0oabv6kx4qq6h1U5l0h7&response_type=token&scope=openid&redirect_uri=http%3A%2F%2Flocalhost&state=state-296bc9a0-a2a2-4a57-be1a-d0e2fd9bb601&nonce=foo'